Zika Virus Protection in Orlando

 The latest public health crisis is a mosquito-borne disease called Zika virus.
 Carried by the Aedes mosquito species, Zika has now reached the US, and cases have been reported in various parts of Florida.
 Though the disease is alarming, there are steps you can take to minimize your risk.
-Mosquito Squad of North Central Orlando can help protect you and your family from mosquitoes and the potentially dangerous diseases they can carry.
+Mosquito Squad of Orlando can help protect you and your family from mosquitoes and the potentially dangerous diseases they can carry with our mosquito control services.

 What Are the Risks?